 Andrea Arzaba is an independent bilingual journalist based in Mexico City.
 Arzaba has worked for various publications, including National Geographic Traveler and Animal Politico.
 In 2011, after working as a young reporter in the World Youth Congresses of Canada (2008) and Turkey (2010), she founded an online magazine on gender issues called The SunFlower Post.
 In 2009, she was selected as a peace delegate for Mexico for the Peace Camp International Program, as well as the Clinton Global Initiative.
 Later won two reporting competitions organized by the European Journalism Centre, on Developmtnet and Water.
 Andrea travelled through Europe, Africa and South America, covering the United Nations Climate Talks from 2010 – 2013.
 Her experience working with social justice and digital media has led to writing and speaking about her experiences as a female journalist all around the world.

 Andrea is a fluent English, Spanish and French speaker.
-She loves travelling, dancing and photography .
-She will be starting her MA on Latin American Studies at Georgetown University this Fall.
+She loves travelling, dancing and photography.
+She holds a master’s degree in Latin American Studies from Georgetown University.

 Follow Andrea on Twitter at @andrea_arzaba.